movementlabsxyz/MIP/MIP/mip-34/README.md

 An additional actor - the `acceptor` - is introduced that initiates the Postconfirmation process.
 This is necessary, as this step requires additional gas costs on L1 and thus this role requires additional rewards.
 We also don't want to burden regular validators with additional gas costs, as we would like the gas costs for validators to be predictable.
 The `acceptor` serves for a specified period and is then replaced by another validator.

-> [!NOTE]
-> Since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
+> :bulb: Since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
 (However, we require $2f+1$ to cover potential edge cases, such as that the sequencer cannot be trusted.)

 **Direct L1 commitments**.
 In the scenario where validators commit individually they send the block hashes of the calculated blocks directly to the L1 contract.